YOUR NQEMT EXAMINATIONS QUESTIONS ANSWERED

 Please note we have added some additional measures in our testing centre to allow for a safe social distancing between candidates and staff as follows:

-You may wear gloves and/ or a face covering while testing in the test centre, however these must be brought with you to the test centre.
+You must wear a face mask and you may wear gloves testing in the test centre, however these must be brought with you to the test centre.
 Face masks/covering, or gloves will not be provided in the test centre.

 You will be asked to safely remove the mask to verify your identity as part of the check in procedure.